Luckunnodu: Production

 Director Raj Kiran, who was known for directing the film Geethanjali announced his next project with Vishnu Manchu in the lead role.
 The name Luckunnodu was finalized after previous movies with similar names had been successful due to their catchy names including Speedunnodu and Sarrainodu.

 Hansika Motwani was selected to play the female lead opposite Vishnu, marking her third collaboration with him after Denikaina Ready and Pandavulu Pandavulu Tummeda.

 Soundtrack

 Praveen Lakkaraju composed all of the music except for one song, "Ravera", which was composed by Achu Rajamani.
 All the songs were released under the Silly Monks Music label with the song "O Siri Malli" being released under the Sony Music label.

 Release

 Luckunnodu released in January 2017 and was expected to clash with Si3.
 This film was saved at box office as the latter's release date was postponed.

+Reception

+Critical response

+Suhas Yellapantula from The New Indian Express wrote "You pinch yourself to believe it when he says it a second time, but when you realise that it's a constant fixture in the film -- you know it's time to leave the theatre".
+Ch Sowmya Sruthi from The Times of India says "The episodes in the first half where Vishnu Manchu imitates his dad Mohan Babu’s dialogue delivery got the loudest whistles".